khulnasoft-lab/design.khulnasoft.com/contents/content/error-messages.md

 Error messages can be persistent, dismissible, or temporary.
 In order to be effective, error messages should be concise, specific, and consistent.

-<admonition type="todo">Add guidelines on when an error message should be persistent, dismissible, or temporary.</admonition>
+<todo>Add guidelines on when an error message should be persistent, dismissible, or temporary.</todo>

 ## Error message guidelines